GyanPrakashkushwaha/MobileRecommenderSystem/README.md

 # MobileRecommenderSystem

+## Data Aquasition:
+Scraped data from Flipkart Using bs4 and requests Library.

+Download data from my Kaggle account : https://www.kaggle.com/gyanprakashkushwaha

-## Mobile List in which my model will be trained
+## Mobile List in which my model is Trained

 1. Xiaomi (Mi)
 2. Samsung